ru-ace/SDL2-CS-Xamarin.Android/README.md

     * `SDL2_ttf` 2.0.15
 * Precompiled `SDL2Droid-CS-Java.jar` (src from SDL2 2.0.8)
 * Simple test code for SDL2_* libs.
-* Removed `dep/SDL` submodule and broken `SDL2Droid-CS-Native`: instructions for manual build of libs bundle could be found at [SDL2-CS-libs-bundle](https://github.com/ru-ace/SDL2-CS-libs-bundle)
+* Removed `dep/SDL` submodule.
+Broke `SDL2Droid-CS-Native`: instructions for manual build of libs bundle could be found at [SDL2-CS-libs-bundle](https://github.com/ru-ace/SDL2-CS-libs-bundle)

 Please keep in mind that this repo contains *proof of concept* with very dirty code and **without any support**.
 I used it to understand: in future i will be able to port my project with SDL2_* libs to android.